 Not many of us make it this far, for many reasons.
 I’m sure you can imagine that some kids want to go back to school, some parents can’t cope anymore, some families need to revert to double incomes and sometimes, high school just seems too daunting.

-Well done to all involved for having a crack at it, I’m sure even one or two years of learning at home will have enriched and improved childhood and family life but should you and could you homeschool highschool aged kids?
+Well done to all involved for having a crack at it.
+I’m sure even one or two years of learning at home will have enriched and improved childhood and family life but should you and could you homeschool highschool aged kids?

 But here I am, with an enormous boy of 11, almost as tall as me, facing homeschooling into highschool.

 please help us by pinning to Pinterest, or sharing in your preferred way.

 We’re Not Conventional Homeschoolers

-Just to put the record straight, we’re not the sort of homeschoolers who buy boxed curriculum and have timetables.
+Just to put the record straight, we’re not the sort of homeschoolers who buy boxed curriculum and have rules, schedules and timetables.
 That will never be us in a million years, we’re ultra relaxed, verging on unschoolers.
 I use homeschool as an umbrella term to cover it all.
 We dabble with project based unschooling, use workbooks and online courses.
 Mostly, we worldschool, we travel full-time and have done for 2.5 years.